-- (b) for each relevant duration, credit quality and asset class a fundamental spread for the calculation of the matching adjustment referred to in Article 77c(1)(b); - (c) for each relevant national insurance market a volatility adjustment to the relevant risk-free interest rate term structure referred to in Article 77d(1) - 168.
-This part of the technical documentation describes how EIOPA derives the technical information mentioned above, in accordance with Articles 77b, 77c and 77d of the Solvency II Directive and Articles 49 to 54 of the Delegated Regulation. - 169.
-The derivation of the volatility adjustments and fundamental spreads requires decisions on the following: - a.
-The range and granularity of asset classes, credit quality steps and durations for which the risk corrections of the volatility adjustment and the fundamental spreads are calculated - b.
-The source data for the probability of default (PD) calculation - c.
-The method of deriving PD from source data - d.
-The source data for the cost of downgrade (CoD) calculation - e.
-The method of deriving CoD from source data - f.
-The source data for the long-term average of spreads (LTAS) calculation - g.
-The method of constructing missing data of the 30 year spread history - h.
-The treatment of currencies for which source data are not available - 170.
-The methodology to derive the volatility adjustment and the fundamental spread, including the aforementioned decisions, is explained in the following sections.
+- (b) for each relevant duration, credit quality and asset class a fundamental spread for the calculation of the matching adjustment referred to in Article 77c(1)(b); - (c) for each relevant national insurance market a volatility adjustment to the relevant risk-free interest rate term structure referred to in Article 77d(1) - 10.1.2.
+This part of the technical documentation describes how EIOPA derives the technical information mentioned above, in accordance with Articles 77b, 77c and 77d of the Solvency II Directive and Articles 49 to 54 of the Delegated Regulation. - 10.1.3.
+The derivation of the volatility adjustments and fundamental spreads requires decisions on the following: - a) The range and granularity of asset classes, credit quality steps and durations for which the risk corrections of the volatility adjustment and the fundamental spreads are calculated. - b) The source data for the probability of default (PD) calculation. - c) The method of deriving PD from source data. - d) The source data for the cost of downgrade (CoD) calculation. - e) The method of deriving CoD from source data. - f) The source data for the long-term average of spreads (LTAS) calculation. - g) The method of constructing missing data of the 30-year spread history. - h) The treatment of currencies for which source data are not available. - 10.1.4.
+The methodology to derive the volatility adjustment and the fundamental spread, including the decisions from paragraph 10.1.3, are explained in the following sections.